sourcefrog/conserve/tests/unimplemented/backup.md

     $ conserve backup afile myarchive

-This creates a new _band directory_ and some block data within it:

-    $ ls myarchive/b0000
-    BANDHEAD
-    BANDTAIL
-    a000000
-    d000000

-TODO(mbp): Recursively backup directories.

 Obviously you also want to be able to restore from it.
 The restore command takes an archive name, a destination directory, and optionally a list of files to restore into that directory.
 Existing files will be overwritten.